-The witnessing and auditing of each engineer employed by the calibration agency on an annual basis with the outcome being recorded shall be undertaken.
+The witnessing and auditing of each engineer employed by the calibration agency on an annual basis with the outcome being recorded shall be undertaken, unless the competence of the engineer can be demonstrated by alternative methods.

 Weighing and measuring equipment shall conform to the requirements of Clause 9.6.2.2 of BS EN 206 in respect of accuracy, sensitivity and arrangements of the weighing devices.